Sleeping Beauty Castle with Spring Flowers

 Avengers Campus Spider-Man

-Besides all the new COVID guidelines we already mentioned, Disneyland saw significant changes to the parks in 2021.
-The biggest of all of these is the opening of Avengers Campus in California Adventure Park.
+The newest add-on to Disneyland is Avengers Campus in California Adventure Park.
 This new land took the place of A Bug’s Land and will soon connect Guardians of the Galaxy: Mission Breakout! to the rest of Marvel.
+They are also in the works of adding two new attractions to Avengers Campus which are expected to open in 2027 sometime.

 FIRST-TIME VISITORS